 - Participants will be enrolled during a routine dental visit at their general practice dental provider's office.
-Patients who smoke combustible cigarettes will be offered the study. - Interested participants will complete a screening assessment on tablet or via a link texted or emailed to their phone.
-The self-report eligibility screen includes age, smoking status, smartphone ownership, medical contraindications to NRT (pregnancy, breastfeeding, recent heart attack or stroke), and smoking cessation medication use in the past week (any use of nicotine replacement therapy [patch, gum, inhaler, lozenge, nasal spray], any use of Chantix/varenicline, use of bupropion/zyban/Wellbutrin for the purpose of quitting smoking). - Finally, interested and eligible participants will complete an electronic written informed consent all via REDCap.
+Patients who smoke combustible cigarettes will be offered the study. - Interested participants will complete a screening assessment via REDCap on tablet or via a link texted or emailed to their phone.
+The self-report eligibility screen includes age, smoking status, smartphone ownership, medical contraindications to NRT (pregnancy, breastfeeding, recent heart attack or stroke), and smoking cessation medication use in the past week (any use of nicotine replacement therapy [patch, gum, inhaler, lozenge, nasal spray], any use of Chantix/varenicline, use of bupropion/zyban/Wellbutrin for the purpose of quitting smoking). - Finally, interested and eligible participants will complete an electronic written informed consent via REDCap or will complete a paper consent form.
 If required a HIPAA form will be completed on paper or electronically (depending on the regional IRB rules).